-Selection, development and presentation of a patient case study, included is a curricular review and preparation for the certification examination.
+This course requires selection, development and presentation of a patient case study, including a curricular review for preparation to apply for the ARDMS certification examinations.
+Covered topics include miscellaneous sonography topics, different sonography settings, preparation for jobs, continuing education, medico-legal aspects, ethics, professionalism and mock exams.
 Prerequisite: Completion of SONO 103 and SONO 107 with a C or better.
 This is a hybrid class that requires an online component and 4 full 8 hour days on campus.
 [C]